-- A. Protect and enhance the Masterplan area's status of a sub-regional employment centre through protecting existing employment sites and increasing employment through: - A1.
-The redevelopment of under-used or vacant employment land - A2.
-The diversification of uses throughout the main town centres - A3.
-Improving the tourist offer by enhancing existing and developing new tourist attractions; and - A4.
-Strengthening links between schools, colleges and employers - B. Establish the two main town centres as attractive, accessible and busy destinations
+- A. Protect and enhance the Masterplan area's status of a sub-regional employment centre by: - Protecting existing employment sites - Redeveloping under-used or vacant employment land - Diversifying uses in town centres - Improving the tourist offer by enhancing existing and developing new tourist attractions; and - Strengthening links between schools, colleges and employers - B. Establish the two main town centres as attractive, accessible and busy destinations offering a wide mix of daytime and night-time uses and services

-- offering a wide mix of daytime and nighttime uses and services; - C. Promote and enhance the tourist economy by diversifying and increasing the tourist product, providing opportunities for the development of tourist accommodation and linking tourism assets together and with town centres and recreation and leisure opportunities; - D. Diversify and improve the offer at
+- C. Promote and enhance the tourist economy by diversifying and increasing the tourist product, providing opportunities for the development of tourist accommodation and linking tourism assets together and with town centres and recreation and leisure opportunities - D. Diversify and improve the offer at

 Cwmcarn Forest Drive and improve

 interpretation and links between it and

 Risca town centre and the Monmouthshire

 Brecon and Abergavenny Canal

-- E. Improve accessibility to masterplan area's services and attractions both internally to the masterplan area and farther afield
+- F. Improve accessibility to masterplan area's services and attractions both internally to the masterplan area and farther afield

-- F. Promote the health and well-being of residents and visitors by protecting and enhancing accessible community facilities, including sport and leisure facilities - G. Provide housing that will meet local housing needs through the redevelopment of derelict and vacant land where possible - H. Promote the area's attractions as a group of connected places to be enjoyed by local people and visitors alike
+- G. Promote the health and well-being of residents and visitors by protecting and

+- enhancing accessible community facilities, including sport and leisure facilities - H. Provide housing that will meet local housing needs through the redevelopment of derelict and vacant land where possible - Promote the area's attractions as a group of connected places to be enjoyed by local people and visitors alike